Al-Malikiyah: Syrian Civil War

 As a result of the ongoing civil war, Al-Malikiyah is currently controlled by the Autonomous Administration of North and East Syria (AANES).
 On 21 July 2012, the ethnic Kurdish People's Defense Units (YPG) reportedly captured Al-Malikiyah, which is located just 10 kilometers from the Turkish border, although another report stated that fighting was still going on in the city.
 On 22 July, it was reported that YPG forces were still fighting for Al-Malikiyah, and one young Kurdish activist was killed after Pro-Assad government forces allegedly opened fire on protesters.
 In November 2012, government forces withdrew from the city.

 Kurdish-led authorities subsequently installed the "Dêrik prison" for captured Islamic State members in al-Malikiyah.
 In April 2019, the prison was the site of a major prison escape attempt by about 200 ISIL detainees, including several French jihadists.
 The breakout was foiled, however, and some prisoners were distributed to other detention centers.

 In May 2020, reports emerged that Russia had begun building a new military base in Qeser Dib, a village outside of al-Malikiyah.
 In 2021, the United States Army constructed a Forward operating base 3.8 kilometers south of the city.
 The base is operated by United States Special Forces and a Combat Action Team, who routinely conduct patrols near the city in Bradley Fighting Vehicles.

 On 2 February 2022, four civilians were killed after an armed Turkish drone bombed a power station near the city.

 Demographics

-The population consists mostly of ethnic Kurds and Assyrians in addition to a small minority of Arabs and Armenians.
-The northern half of the town is mainly inhabited by Muslim Kurds, and the southern part by Christian Assyrians.
-As the economic center of the district, the town is usually filled with people from the surrounding villages and towns, especially during the morning hours.
-Al-Malikiyah has seen a dramatic urban expansion and real estate development in recent years which led to many streets being extended to new neighborhoods that are now part of the continually growing town.
+The population consists mostly of ethnic Kurds and Assyrians in addition to a small minority of Armenians.
+The northern half of the town is mainly inhabited by Muslim Kurds, and the southern part by Syriac Christians.

-As of November 2014, only 200 ethnic Armenians remain in the city out of a pre-civil war figure of 450.
+As of November 2014, 200 ethnic Armenians remain in the city out of a pre-civil war figure of 450.